Adir-Amar/FloodIt-product-analytics/README.md

 **Event parameters are nested and typed.** Each event carries a repeated `event_params` field, and every value lands in one of four typed slots — string, int, float, double — with the rest null.
 Reading a parameter means unnesting and coalescing across all four.
 Missing a slot silently drops every event logged on whichever platform used it.

 One deduction the analysis rests on: `post_score` carries 31 distinct levels where `level_start` carries only 30.
 Every level that gets played posts a score, so all 30 started levels must already appear among `post_score`'s values — which leaves level 0 as a level that was never started.
 It is the second game mode's scoring bucket, holding 206,375 of 242,039 posts, and doubles as the mode flag.
-Confirmed from three independent angles.
+Three separate checks agree: the level cardinality above; level_start_quickplay carrying no level parameter at all, only a board size, so quickplay's posts need a bucket that is not a level; and level 0 holding 85.3% of all posts against quickplay's 87.6% share of level starts.

 ---